ermalaliraj/ejbconcurrency/README.md

 `...`<br/>-
 `Caused by: javax.persistence.OptimisticLockException: org.hibernate.StaleStateException: Batch update returned unexpected row count from update [0]; actual row count: 0; expected: 1`<br/>-
 `Caused by: org.hibernate.StaleStateException: Batch update returned unexpected row count from update [0]; actual row count: 0; expected: 1`
-- For `consuming` all the points (even the one which failed) in the client we added a re-sending mechanism like: <br/>`while (!success && count < 10) {remote.addStationToDashboard("name");}`.
+- For `consuming` all the points (even the one which failed) in the client we added a re-sending mechanism like: <br/>`while (!success && count < 10) {remote.addPointToDashboard("name");}`.
 If the bean is a `MDB`there is no need for this mechanism, as MBD (Messaging broker actually) comes with a built-in resending policy, and on `EJBTransactionRolledbackException` the container will resend the message again.

 ## Test2 - Using Datasource
 `@Resource(mappedName = "java:jboss/datasources/ExampleDS")